Probability Weighted Clustered Coefficients Regression Models in Complex Survey Sampling: Application

 \section{Application}

-We apply the proposed WCC method to the American Community Survey (ACS)\footnote{See http://www.census.gov/acs for details. }, a demographics survey program conducted by the U.S. Census Bureau.
-It regularly gathers information previously contained only in the long form of the decennial census, such as ancestry, citizenship, educational attainment, income, language proficiency, migration, disability, employment, and housing characteristics.
+In this section, we apply the proposed PCC method to the American Community Survey (ACS), which is a demographics survey program conducted by the U.S. Census Bureau.
+This program regularly collects information previously contained only in the long form of the decennial census, such as ancestry, citizenship, educational attainment, income, language proficiency, migration, disability, employment, and housing characteristics.

-The Public Use Microdata Sample(PUMS) contains responses of the ACS, where individuals are organized into households, making possible the study of people within the contexts of their families and other household members.
-The most detailed unit of geography contained in the PUMS files is the Public Use Microdata Area (PUMA), which contains special non-overlapping areas that partition each state into contiguous geographic units containing roughly 100,000 people at the time of their creation.
-In this section, we use the PUMS data for household units and model the relationship between the monthly gross rent and the household income among 93 geographic units in Ohio State.
+The Public Use Microdata Sample (PUMS) files are publicly available data at both individual and household levels.
+The most detailed unit of geography contained in the PUMS files is the Public Use Microdata Area (PUMA).
+PUMA contains special non-overlapping areas that partition each state into contiguous geographic units containing roughly 100\,000 people at the time of their creation.
+In this section, we use the household level PUMS data and model the relationship between the logarithm of the monthly gross rent and the logarithm of the household income across 43 PUMAs in Minnesota based on ACS 2021 data.
+In this dataset, the number of observations in each PUMA ranges from 26 to 163.